Faculty Advisors

 eichholzpj@vmi.edu

 Lt.
 Col. Eichholz graduated with a BA in English from the University of Dallas in 2006.
-He worked five years as a Firefighter/EMT-Paramedic in Corsicana, Texas, before enrolling in the doctorate program at the University of North Carolina at Chapel Hill.
-After earning his Ph.D., he joined the VMI faculty in 2018.
-His areas of specialization are modernism, aesthetics, and literary theory.
-He has directed a wide variety of independent research projects over the years and encourages cadets to contact him with their ideas for senior capstones, honors projects, or independent studies.
+He worked five years as a Firefighter-Paramedic in Corsicana, Texas, before enrolling in the graduate program at the University of North Carolina at Chapel Hill in 2012.
+After earning his Ph.D. in 2018, he joined the English, Rhetoric, and Humanistic Studies Department at VMI.
+Besides serving as the Institute's Marshall Advisor, he teaches courses in British literature and literary theory.

 Goldwater Scholarship Faculty Advisor